The Into Film Team

 Into Film's staff team brings a broad spectrum of skills to its work, ranging from classroom teaching to film production experience; from film curation to digital development.
 What we all share is a passion for film: a firm belief in its ability to have a transformative impact on children and young people's cultural, academic, social and personal development.
 We all share a total commitment to creating the highest quality film learning opportunities for young people across the UK.

 Paul Reeve CEO

 Chief Executive Officer

-Paul is a Trustee of National Youth Ballet and has previously served as Chair of East London Dance (a leading dance development organisation) and Signed Performance in Theatre (national body for promoting access for Deaf people to arts events, now named Signed Culture).
+He is a member of the Paul Hamlyn Foundation's Arts & Education and Teacher Development Fund Advisory Panels, and the Cultural Learning Alliance Advisory Panel.
+He is a trustee of National Youth Ballet and previously served as Chair of East London Dance (a leading dance development organisation) and Signed Performance in Theatre (national body for promoting access for Deaf people to arts events, now named Signed Culture).

 Favourite childhood film: Jaws

 Will joined Into Film in summer 2014, and previously worked for almost 10 years in financial services for Deloitte, most recently providing audit and assurance to a number of investment management clients.
 Will is a qualified accountant and a member of the Institute of Accountants for England and Wales (ICAEW).

 The Finance and Operations department is responsible for ensuring that Into Film is legally compliant and has a robust, well-thought-through and transparent structure to all of its financial activities.
 They are also responsible for efficient financial planning and budgeting to ensure that Into Film delivers its KPIs within budget.
 Additionally, the Finance and Operations Team are the department responsible for all aspects of HR.
 This comprises recruitment, ensuring legal compliance in all personnel issues and policies, and dealing with office environment and premises issues.